jyotisharma13/finalproject/README.md

-It a Yoga website where you can see the yoga pose with instuctions. user can fine the Yoga pose according to there health issues.
+It a Yoga website where you can see the yoga pose with instuctions. user can find the Yoga pose according to there health issues.